lefty-kreouzis/sql2rest/README.md

 ## Introduction

-SQL2Rest is a simple utility to allow users to execute SQL select and Update statements over a Restful API
+SQL2Rest is a simple utility to allow users to execute SQL select and update and delete statements over a Restful API

-The key Data structure is the SQLRequest whose JSON representation is
+The key data structure is the SQLRequest whose JSON representation is

 ```json
 {